- Out and about

 Remember to book a restaurant especially if you're a gourmet and want to dine at the time of your choice, and in your favourite restaurant!

-This year, refreshment areas are being provided where you will find quality snacks: Place Bellecour, Parc Blandan, Les Subs and the garden of the Institut Lumière.
+This year, refreshment areas are being provided where you will find quality snacks: Place Bellecour and Parc Blandan

 Where are the public toilets?